 You can spot downgrades on your billing statement by looking for anything labeled “standard,” “std,” or “EIRF.”
 Check out our article on interchange downgrades for more information.

 When you choose a processor through CardFellow, we check for downgrades.
 Even better, we’ll help you correct any problems through our free statement audit service.
 We’ll also help you achieve enhanced data interchange categories.

 Benefits of Level 2 and 3 B2B Payments

 Can I just refuse to accept commercial cards?

 No. Your agreement with the card brands generally includes a provision requiring that you accept all types of cards that are valid for payment.
 In other words, if you accept Visa cards, you agree to accept all Visa cards.

 For example, Visa’s Core Rules state:

 “A US Merchant that wishes to accept Visa Cards must accept any valid Visa Card in its category of acceptance that a Cardholder properly presents for payment.
 This means that the Merchant must permit the Cardholder to choose whether to pay for a transaction with that Visa Card or with some other means of payment accepted by the Merchant.”

-“Merchants that accept MasterCard Cards may choose to accept Debit MasterCard Cards only, Other MasterCard Cards only, or both Debit MasterCard Cards and Other MasterCard Cards” and “Merchants that choose to accept MasterCard Cards must honor all MasterCard Cards without discrimination when properly presented for payment.”
+“Merchants that accept Mastercard Cards may choose to accept Debit Mastercard Cards only, Other Mastercard Cards only, or both Debit Mastercard Cards and Other MasterCcrd Cards” and “Merchants that choose to accept Mastercard Cards must honor all Mastercard Cards without discrimination when properly presented for payment.”

 Am I required to provide enhanced data?

 No, but if you take a lot of business or purchasing cards, it’s in your best interest.
 When you accept a commercial card, it remains a commercial card whether or not you send the enhanced data with the transaction.
 However, without enhanced data, the transaction will not qualify for the best possible pricing.